 All applicants for a CPA license in Wyoming must complete one year or 2,000 hours of work experience prior to applying for a license.
-The experience must be verified by a currently licensed and active CPA.
-The experience must utilize skills in accounting, auditing, review, compilation, management advisory, financial advisory, tax, and/or consulting.
+The experience must be verified by a currently licensed and active CPA and must utilize skills in accounting, auditing, review, compilation, management advisory, financial advisory, tax, and/or consulting.
 Accounting work performed in government, industry, academia, or public accounting typically satisfies the requirements.

 4. Complete the AICPA ethics course and exam.

-The Wyoming Board of Certified Public Accountants uses the AICPA professional ethics course and exam to satisfy its ethics requirement for new CPA applicants.
+The Board uses the American Institute of Certified Public Accountants (AICPA) Professional Ethics: The AICPA’s Comprehensive Course and accompanying exam to satisfy its ethics requirement for new CPA applicants.
 Candidates may order the required course materials through the AICPA website.

 5. Pass the Uniform CPA Examination.

 Applicants who are ready to take the Uniform CPA Exam, which is a licensure requirement in all 50 states, should submit the Examination Application.
+The Uniform CPA Exam is developed by the American Institute of Certified Public Accountants (AICPA) and administered by the National Association of State Boards of Accountancy (NASBA).
 Once approved to test, applicants will receive an Authorization to Test to schedule and take the exam through NASBA.
-All four sections of the exam must be passed within an 18-month rolling period.
+All four sections of the exam must be passed with a score of 75 or higher within an 18-month rolling period.